CassandraB670/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 		Your function should work exactly like strncpy
 		FYI: The standard library provides a similar function: strncpy.
 Run man strncpy to learn more.

+Task 3 - strcmp - file 3-strcmp.c

+	Write a function that compares two strings.

+		Prototype: int _strcmp(char *s1, char *s2);
+		Your function should work exactly like strcmp
+	FYI: The standard library provides a similar function: strcmp.
+Run man strcmp to learn more.